Special early bird discount of 190€ if you sign up for your CELTA course before December 2nd. See details below.

 At the end of the course successful candidates receive the Cambridge Certificate and a Progress Report | See our FAQs section for further details

 Dragan has a PGCE in Modern Languages and worked in secondary schools in London, where he taught English and Serbian for 15 years.
-He worked at IH London and IH Madrid before starting at IH Barcelona in February 2015.
+He has been a teacher trainer since 2011 and worked at IH London and IH Madrid before starting to work full-time at IH Barcelona in February 2015.

 Nigel has worked in Spain, Thailand, Japan, Oman and the UK.
 Aside from teaching he has been involved in teacher training, designing tailor-made courses for a range of clients such as government ministries and large coorporations and has worked as a DoS.

 Roger is Head of Education at IH Barcelona and is a tutor on both CELTA and DELTA courses.
 Previously Head of Teacher Training at IH London, Roger also trains on our Director of Studies and Trainer Training courses, among others.

 *Special offer applies to courses starting in January, February and March 2018.
 You need to submit your application, pass the interview and pay for your course before December 2, 2017.